3D printer maker Markforged to go public via $2.1 billion SPAC deal

-The deal with one, sponsored by ticketing site Eventbrite Inc founder Hartz, is expected to provide the merged entity with around $425 million in gross proceeds.
+The deal with Hartz’s special purpose acquisition company (SPAC), which is called ‘one’, is expected to provide the merged entity with around $425 million in gross proceeds.
+Hart is the founder of ticketing site Eventbrite Inc.

+Shares of the one SPAC, which raised $200 million in an initial public offering last year, jumped by 20.9% on Wednesday following the deal announcement.

+Markforged said it booked $70 million in revenue from over 10,000 customers in 2020, counting RPG Industries and Caldwell Manufacturing among its clients.
+It projected a tenfold growth to reach $706 million in annual revenue by 2025.

+“Going public through the one SPAC helps us find the right partner and provide capital for our future growth as we expand into more industries and regions,” said Markforged chief executive Shai Terem.

-The proceeds include a $210 million private investment, anchored by Baron Capital Group, Porsche Automobil Holding SE, Microsoft Corp’s venture fund M12 and funds and accounts managed by BlackRock Inc.
+The proceeds from the transaction include a $210 million private investment anchored by Baron Capital Group, Porsche Automobil Holding SE, Microsoft Corp’s venture fund M12 and funds and accounts managed by BlackRock Inc.

-Last year, Desktop Metal, another 3D printing technology provider, also chose to merge with a special purpose acquisition company (SPAC) to go public.
-It was valued at $2.5 billion in the deal.

 Watertown, Massachusetts-based Markforged was founded in 2013 and manufactures The Digital Forge, an artificial intelligence-powered 3D printer that integrates metal and carbon fiber to make products.